Chaim Soutine

 Early Career

 Soutine was born in Minsk, Belarus, in 1893, which was then part of the Russian Empire.
 He was born into poverty, the tenth child out of a family of eleven children.
-At the age of 17 he moved to Vilnius and studied at the Vilna Academy of Fine Arts, where he befriended the artists Michel Kikoine (1892-1968) and Pinchus Kremegne (1890-1981).
+At the age of 17 he moved to Vilnius and studied drawing and painting at the Vilna Academy of Fine Arts, where he befriended the artists Michel Kikoine (1892-1968) and Pinchus Kremegne (1890-1981).
 In 1913 he emigrated to Paris, where he lived in extreme poverty for many years.

 Portraits

 Soutine's early paintings are mostly dark, sombre still-lifes: see for example, Still Life with Soup Tureen (1916, private collection) and Still Life with Lamp (c.1916, Yoshii Gallery, Tokyo).
 In time, he moved on to portrait art - his sitters were painted with sickly yellow skin, and slightly abstract expressions, reminiscent of Modigliani.
 Examples include Self Portrait (1918, The Art Museum, Princeton University), and Little Girl with Doll (1919, Alex Hillman Family Foundation, New York).
 During the 1920's Soutine's portraits become distorted - his figures seem to be melting into the canvas: see his Little Pastry Cook (1922, Portland Art Museum, Oregon) and Woman in Pink (1921, private collection).
-One of Soutine's most popular paintings is that of Madeleine Castaing (1929, Metropolitan Museum of Art, New York).
+One of Soutine's greatest portrait paintings is that of Madeleine Castaing (1929, Metropolitan Museum of Art, New York).
 This is an exceptionally probing portrait of a woman who was important to Soutine during the late 1920s and early 1930s.
 Castaing and her husband were fervent supporters of the artistic community of Montparnasse and became intimate friends of avant-garde artists and writers such as Pablo Picasso, Andre Derain, Fernand Leger, Blaise Cendrars and particularly Soutine.
 The Castaings met Soutine at an exhibition in 1927, and between 1931 and 1935 he spent summers working from their mansion near Chartres.
 They offered him support and protection after the death of his dealer in 1932 and bought many of his works.
 This particular portrait of Madeleine is regal, and perfectly captures the sitter's presence.
 It also conveys a nervousness and impatience of expression.
 The lady looks chic and cosmopolitan, yet vulnerable - an aspect which the artist captures with expressionistic brushstrokes, heightened colour schemes and unusual vantage points.

 Albert Barnes, Art Collector